HOW TO ORDER A CERTIFICATE OF STANDING

 What is a Certificate of Standing?

 The State Bar issues a single-page Certificate of Standing to verify a member's name, bar number, admission date, current status, any number or status changes and any public discipline as of the date of the certificate.
-The ultimate recipient decides for how long they consider the certificate "valid".
-We do not use the term "good standing" since what is "good" standing may vary by jurisdiction.
+The ultimate recipient decides how long they consider the certificate "valid."
+The State Bar does not use the term "good standing" since what is "good" standing may vary by jurisdiction.
 This document is not the frameable admission ("wall") certificate issued by the admissions office.

 PLEASE NOTE: Our printed Certificate of Standing Request Form has been replaced by our enhanced and easy-to-use online certificate ordering program, which now allows you to choose a payment with either a credit card payment OR by mailed check.

 Order your Certificate of Standing online

 After entering your online order for a standard, notarized and/or complaint check certificate for an individual member of the State Bar of California, you may either:

 - "Pay Online" with either VISA or MasterCard (only) with a U.S. billing address (the fastest method) OR

 - "Pay by Mailed Check," which will print out an order summary page to mail in (or deliver) with your payment check.